openai/neural-mmo/docs/source/neural-mmo.rst

 |ags| Quickstart
 ################

-The default branch will always contain the latest stable version.
-Don't clone cowboy-dev.
-It's an extremely aggressive dev branch for contributors, not a bleeding edge build.
+The master branch will always contain the latest stable version.
+Note that master cannot be renamed to the current version because of a limitation in Github Pages. **Don't clone cowboy-dev.** It's an extremely aggressive dev branch for contributors, not a bleeding edge build.

 .. code-block:: python
    #Install OpenAI environment, the Embyr client, and THREE.js. ~1 GB